TeskaLabs/asab-webui/doc/tools.md

 - `"url"` - url of the tool to redirect to

-- `"src"` - source path of the tool's logo/image location
+- `"image"` - source path of the tool's logo/image location